-The District agrees to continue the Kaiser and Vision Service Plan vision care coverage for employees and dependents, and pay the premium thereof, including any increases in the cost of premiums which may occur during the terms of this MOU.
+The District agrees to continue the Vision Service Plan vision care coverage for employees and dependents enrolled in the Blue Shield medical plan, and pay the premium thereof, including any increases in the cost of premiums which may occur during the term of this MOU.
+Employees enrolled in the Kaiser medical plan will receive vision care coverage as part of their medical plan, subject to premium sharing pursuant to Section 2 A above.